tshepang/blog/content/2008-movie-review.md

 *interMission* followed by Ellen Barkin (3rd runner-up) in *Someone Like You*.
 That Ger Ryan also ties with Ellen Page's appearance in the horrifying *Hard Candy* as my favorite female performance.
-They are followed by Clare-Hope Ashitey's key role in [Children of Men] and then a tie (2nd runner-up) between Katie Holmes' thief in *Mad Money* and Q'Orianka Kilcher's Pocahontas in [The New World].
+They are followed by a tie between Katie Holmes' thief in *Mad Money* and Q'Orianka Kilcher's Pocahontas in [The New World].
 The best bit-female performance is Alexandra Silber's book lover in *Room 1408* which is the best thing in the movie even though she appears in just one short